 There may be habits we’ve formed and beauty products we’ve been using for years so that we barely notice what the packaging is made of.
 Make a conscious decision to look around your bathroom or makeup bag and see how much plastic you find.

 Better alternatives are paper, cardboard and glass.
 These are all easily recyclable - not always the case with different types of plastics.
 Beauty pioneers such as BYBI are leading the way with packaging made from biodegradable sugarcane and here at the Lovely Soap Co, we package our bath truffles in biodegradable bags.

 Once you start to look intentionally at packaging you’ll be astonished at how much plastic you have and how many alternatives there are.

 Ditch Plastic Bottles for Bars of Soap

-You can forgo packaging altogether when you swap shower gel or bath cream for an organic, handmade bar of soap.
+You can forgo packaging altogether when you swap shower gel or bath cream for a handmade bar of soap.

 As well as being free from all kinds of synthetic nasties, handmade soap is easily wrapped in paper or cardboard, making it a compostable, eco-friendly addition to your beauty regime.